Skip to main content

 • the informed consent of human subjects for the research.

-MSU would also be considered engaged in research with human subjects when it receives an award through a grant, contract, or cooperative agreement directly from HHS or another federal agency that has adopted the Revised Common Rule for non-exempt human subjects research (i.e. awardee institutions), even where all activities involving human subjects are carried out by employees or agents of another (non-MSU) institution.
+MSU would also be considered engaged in research with human subjects when it receives an award through a grant, contract, or cooperative agreement directly from U.S. Health and Human Services (HHS) or another federal agency that has adopted the Revised Common Rule for non-exempt human subjects research (i.e. awardee institutions), even where all activities involving human subjects are carried out by employees or agents of another (non-MSU) institution.
+MSU may also be considered engaged in research with human subjects when it receives an award directly from a non-federal source (such as non-profit organizations, foundations, private or commercial businesses, state agencies, etc.).

 Though OHRP guidance refers specifically to non-exempt research, the HRPP also typically applies the OHRP guidance to exempt research to determine whether a submission to the MSU HRPP is required.